 Breeding

 Keep sex-only tanks of Axolotls unless you are attempting to breed.
 Males will overbreed females and may injure or kill them, so they should not be allowed unfettered access to a female.
-Axolotls are relatively easy to breed in captivity, even in the home aquarium.
+Axolotls are relatively easy to breed, even in the home aquarium.

 Are Leucistic Axolotls Friendly?
 Our Handling Advice